shadykh/shadykh/README.md

-- 🔭 I’m currently working on Finding job to increase and apply my skills
+- 🔭 I’m currently working on: Finding job to increase and apply my skills
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently learning: OOP
-- 👯 I’m looking to collaborate on Making personal tracker
+- 👯 I’m looking to collaborate on: Making personal tracker
-- 💬 Ask me about Video Games, Online Courses, Write for something about me and Junk Food
+- 💬 Ask me about: Video Games, Online Courses, Write for something about me and Junk Food
-- 📫 How to reach me: contact
+- 📫 How to reach me: [contact](#contact)
 - 😄 Pronouns: Luffy
 - ⚡ Fun fact: If I could have any superpower, it would be a magical power to make a sweets instantly 🍬.